JuliaPolynomialMatrices/PolynomialMatrices.jl/README.md

 ## Polynomial matrix stored internally (and entered) as a dictionary

 A `PolyMatrix` is implemented and stored as a `dict`, mapping from the powers (of the variables) to the coefficient matrices.
-It can thus also be constructed from a `dict`.
+It can thus also be constructed from a `dict` as in

 ```julia
 julia> d = Dict(0=>[1 1;0 0], 1=>[2 0;2 1], 2=>[3 0;0 0]);